jafeha/parabird/README.md

 Requirements:
 -------------

-* USB-Stick with at least 4GB free space (The programs won't take that much space, but we need some space for storing mails later.
+* USB-Stick with a maximum of 4GB space (limit for FAT32 formatted sticks).
+The programs won't take that much space and there should be enough space left for mails. we don't force users to use an NTFS formatted USB-Stick, so you won't be able to use a container bigger than 4GB on a FAT32 formatted USB-Stick
 * Internet Connection
 * Linux or Mac OS based Host for building the Stick
 * Depending on your Host it's very likly that you need adminstrator priviledges for un/mounting the tc container